badosa/JSON-stat/utils/tbrowser.md

 When *true*, dimensions with a single category are removed from the dataset and are used in the caption of the table (instead of the dataset label), not in the Constants section.
 Default is *false*.

+This property is ignored if the dataset does not contain any dimension with a single category.

 Warning: if **jsonstat** is an object already processed by JJT, it will be modified by tbrowser() when **noconst** is *true*.

 #### i18n (object)